primer/primer-core/README.md

 [![NPM version](http://img.shields.io/npm/v/primer-core.svg)](https://www.npmjs.org/package/primer-core)
 [![Build Status](https://travis-ci.org/primer/primer-core.svg?branch=master)](https://travis-ci.org/primer/primer-core)

-> Primer core are the core modules of the primer framework.
+> Primer core is the core modules of the primer framework.
 Shared between our product and marketing pages.

 This repository is a compilation of [several CSS modules](https://github.com/primer).
 You can break it down into smaller sections using npm.